-Sure enough her prayer was answered, and angel volces from the other shore, told her that they would bring her back to life and health, and would dring her ower to life and health, and through her own organism they did do the work, and as her health slowly but surely came back, her mediumship was unfolded and the voices told her that she must go forth into the world, a teacher of the new faith, and faithfully did she accept the duties laid out for her.
-She gave her duties the duties laid out for her.
-She gave her first public discourse at South Reading, Vt., July 16th, 1854, and from that time until her death, July 6th, 1862, did she speak during week day evenings, almost every evening, besides filling her Sunday appointments, and almost everywhere churches were opened to her, and the people listened with rapt attention to her divine utterances.
+Sure enough her prayer was answered, and angel volces from the other abore, told har that they would bring her back to life and health, and through her own-organism they did do the work, and as her health slowly but surely came back her mediumship was unfolded and the voices tok her that she must go forth into the world, a teach-er of the new faith, and faithfully did she accept the duties laid out for her.
+She gave her first public discourse at South Reading, Vt., July 16th, 1854 and from that time until her death, July 6th, 1862, did she speak during week day evenings, almost every evening, besides filling her Sunday appointments, and almost everywhere churches were opened to her, and the people listened with rapt attention to her divine utterances.
 Another has well said:

 "In her public ministrations she was earnest yet liberal, zealous but tolerant.
-With a large vein of mysticism in her composition, she would have the truths of religion made clear to the understanding also.
-She left a name upon which detraction sought in vain to find a blot, and though much admired, she had too much good sense to be spoiled by flattery.
-Beginning life a victim of poverty, in youth a child of suffering, she was lastly in adult years a dispenser to grateful minds."
+With a large yein of mysticism in her composition, she would have the truths of religion made clear to the un. derstanding also.
+She left a name upon which detraction sought in vain to find a blot, and though much admired, she had too much good sense to be spolled by flattery.
+Beginning life a victim of poverty, in youth a child of suffering; she was lastly in adult years a dispenser to grateful minds."

 Never can I forget the lofty inspiration that always marked her public utterances.
 The first lecture that she gave in my native place was on the "Atonement."
-She was the first woman who had ever spoken in that conservative city with its orthodox surroundings; it was on a Sunday evening, and the large hall was filled to overflowing and one could have heard a pin drop all through her lecture.
-It was a grand effort, and many an orthodox believer can date his wandering from the faith of his fathers, from the soul-inspiring utterances of this young evangel of the new dispensation, and so she went forth-the great places heard of this Green Mountain girl, and in all of the cities of the East she was called to speak and always left many warm personal friends my good fortune to know her intimately, and when her years of public work ceased here, by her entrance to the glories of the other home, she did not lose sight of those whom she loved here, nor of the cause that needed-oh! so much-just such teachers as she had been, and now from her home on the golden shores of the Summer land, she comes to uswno are still at work, and aids us by wise counsel and loving words, inspiring us to emulate her example to try and live here as she lived.
-In Lizzie Doten's poems of the "Inner Life," are two poems given by her inspiration.
-From one, in closing, I give a single verse, showing that her love and faith is more strong and clearer when she walked here with us in the form, and may the bright and glorious example of her life lead us up the "Delectable Mountaine" of Truth and Progress.
+She was the first woman who had ever spoken in that conservative city with its orthodox surroundings; it was on a Sunday even-ing, and the large ball was filled to overflowing and one could have heard a pin drop all through her lecture.
+It was a grand effort, and many an orthodox believer can date his wandering from orthodox bellever can date his wandering from the faith of his fathers, from the soul inspiring utterances of this young evangel of the new dis-pensation, and so she weat forth-the great places heard of this Green Mountain girl, and in all of the cities of the East she was called to speak and always left many warm personal friends.
+It was my good fortune to know her intimately, and when her years of public work ceased here, by her entrance to the glories of the other home, she did not lose algot of those whom she loved here, anor of the cause that needed-ohl so much-just such teachers as she had been, and now from her home on the golden shores of the Summer land, she comes to u who are still at work, and alds us by wise counsel and loving words, inspiring us to emulate her example to try and live here as abe lived.
+In Lizzle Doten's poems of the "I mer Life," emulate her example to try and live here as abe lived.
+In Lizzle Doten's poems of the "I ener Life," are two poems given by her inspiration.
+From one, in closing, I give a single verse, showing that her love and faith is more strong and clearer and may the bright and glorious example of her life lead us up the "Pelectably Mountains" of Truth and Progress.
+Truth and Progress.